Blue Jacket (clipper)

-The Blue Jacket was an 1854 medium clipper well known for the lavish decoration of the staterooms and saloon.
+The Blue Jacket was an 1854 medium clipper well known for the lavish decoration of its staterooms and saloon.
 She served in the Liverpool and Australia trades.
 The ship was named after the blue jackets, a traditional name for sailors in the US and British navies.

 Figurehead

 The figurehead was "a man from the waist up, in old sailor's costume, a blue jacket with yellow buttons, the jacket open in the front, no waistcoat, loose shirt, and a large knotted handkerchief round the neck."

 Construction

 Blue Jacket had a sharp bow, and a full midship section designed for stowing a large cargo.
 Lubbock describes this fuller style of hull, which created an appearance of "strength and power" rather than "grace and beauty," as being characteristic of ships designed by Donald McKay.

 The frame of Blue Jacket was white oak, with planking and ceiling of hard pine.
 She was diagonally braced with iron, and square-fastened throughout.

 The interior finish work was quite elegant, according to a contemporary description in the U.S. Nautical Magazine:

 Her cabins, of which she has two, are under a poop deck.
 The saloon is 40 feet long by 14 wide, painted white, and ornamented with papier maché gilt work; in the centre of each panel is a representation of flowers, fruit and game.
 This saloon contains 20 state-rooms, ventilated and finished in a superior manner; the furniture, carpets, and drapery in each, being different.
 Each room has a square window on its side, and deck lights above.
 The after, or ladies' cabin, is 30 feet long by 13 wide, and contains eight state-rooms and a bath-room.
 This cabin is a miniature palace.
 It is wainscoted with mahogany, the entablatures are of rosewood, and the pillars of satinwood.
 The panels are ornamented with flowers, surrounded by gilt scroll work.